cbrennanpoole/preamble-project/README.md

 1. Launch from Google Cloud Platform; full leverage of the platform and resources as to progressively deliver current and emerging technologies, utilize all that is machine learning, Artificial Intelligence, kubernetes, and Natural Language Processing.

-    - Chasing the Wind, llc has chosen to allocate all benefits from the Google Cloud for Startups program & SUS recently awarded to be fully utilized in their entirety on the preamble-project, as a means to kickstart the launch, further extending and facilitating lean principles, sustainable development, and allowing for selective alignment / potential funding partners (even if we are sick and tired of Top Ramen & Hot Sauce (:wink:)).
+    - _Chasing the Wind, llc_ has chosen to allocate __all benefits from the Google Cloud for Startups program & SUS__ recently awarded to be fully utilized in their entirety on the __preamble-project__, as a means to kickstart the launch, further extending and facilitating _lean principles, sustainable development, and allowing for selective alignment / potential funding partners (even if we are sick and tired of Top Ramen & Hot Sauce_.

 ---
 ### Will it work?
 ---

 ---
-## [The Last Mile Project](https://thelastmile.org/), a framework and blueprint worthy of emulation, prepares incarcerated individuals for successful reentry through business and technology training.
+##### [The Last Mile Project](https://thelastmile.org/), a framework and blueprint worthy of emulation, prepares incarcerated individuals for successful reentry through business and technology training.
 ---

 Their motto:

 ---
-  > **Changing Lives Through Tech**
+  > *Changing Lives Through Tech*
 ---

 ---